kingsor/HugoEdoDev/content/english/post/2018-04-30-deploy-asp-net-2-apps-with-docker.md

 ---
-date: "2018-04-30T00:00:00Z"
+date: "2018-04-30"
-description: This post is a note to self about my first steps in the path for learning to use Docker.
+summary: This post is a note to self about my first steps in the path for learning to use Docker.
 I started deploying an asp.net core web api in a container.
+categories:
+- developer
 tags:
-- developer
 - side-project
 - asp-net-core
 - docker